DevSoni2022/size_chart/README.md

 yarn start

-/src
+## Features

-  /components
+- **Dashboard**: Displays the main user interface with an overview of power consumption.
-    Dashboard.js           # Main dashboard component
+- **Power Consumption**: Visualizes the power consumption using a circular progress chart.
-    PowerConsumption.js    # Component displaying the power consumption with a circular progress chart LineChart.js           # Component displaying average power consumption trends using a line chart /styles
+- **Line Chart**: Displays historical data of average power consumption trends.
-    Dashboard.css          # Styles for the main dashboard layout PowerConsumption.css   # Styles for the PowerConsumption component LineChart.css          # Styles for the LineChart component App.js                     # Root component of the application index.js                   # Entry point for rendering the app
+-